Paulisme100/Beatmaker/README.md

-A javascript web app that that enables users to compose songs using the predefined set of samples and effects.
+A javascript web app that enables users to compose songs using the predefined set of samples and effects.